durairajrajkumar/machine-learning-aws-ansiibleplaybook/README-Template.md

 # Project Title

-The project contains Ansible playbook to automate creation of AWS VPC infrastructure in order to develop machine learning solutions while ensure data privacy.
+The project contains Ansible playbook to automate creation of AWS VPC infrastructure in order to develop machine learning solutions while ensuring data privacy.

 ## Getting Started
 Clone the repository to your local machine